cofoundy/example-login-nextjs/README.md

 3. User verifies email with OTP
 4. Welcome email sent upon verification
 5. User can now access protected routes

+### Profile Image Handling

+- Supports both uploaded images and OAuth provider images
+- Proper handling of Google profile images with `referrerPolicy="no-referrer"`
+- Cache-busting for local images to ensure fresh content
+- Graceful fallback to initials when no image is available

 ## Contributing